How does the Nodejs async engine works and how to integrate monitoring

 Hi, I’m Valerio, software engineer and CTO at Inspector.

-Whether you’ve looked at async/await and promises in javascript before, but haven’t quite mastered them yet, this article aims to help you to better understand the real effects of the nodejs async engine on your code execution flow.
+Whether you’ve looked at async/await and promises in javascript before, but haven’t quite mastered them yet, this article aims to help you to better understand the real effects of the Nodejs async engine on your code execution flow.

 Furthermore we’ll do it visually, navigating the code execution flow in real-time thanks to Inspector.
 At the end of the article you’ll find a really interesting video talk to test the asynchronous execution in nodejs by yourself.